 It’s too much a hassle to make a different breakfast for myself on a busy morning!
 So, I thought of bringing my porridge to life.

 This Chia jam makes my oatmeal so much enjoyable to eat.
 I make it so often yet it never got to the blog.
 Strangely, I have produced versions of this Chia jam, with whole chia seeds, ground chia, with honey and without honey, cooked and uncooked, with balsamic vinegar and without.
 It is one of the simplest recipes to make.
 This chia jam is sugar-free, dairy-free and gluten-free.
 It is so tasty and nutritious.
 It’s a great spread option on crackers or toast too.

-Chia seeds is a popular superfood these days.
+Chia seeds are a popular superfood these days.
 We have all heard about the essential fatty acids, protein and fibre it carries.
-In this recipe is works as a gelatinous binder.
+In this recipe, it works as a gelatinous binder.
 It’s what holds the fruity liquid together without having to add tonnes of sugar.
-The reason I grind the chia a little os to help the absorption.
+The reason I grind the chia a little is to help the absorption.
 The fact that chia is so small, it can pass without being chewed and absorbed.

 When I am running out of time, I also put any fresh or frozen berries with the chia in a blender and whiz.
 No cooking involved.
 But the uncooked version doesn’t keep long enough in the fridge.
 You’ll have to use it straight away.
 Whereas, the cooked version with some balsamic vinegar preserves this jam for up to a week.

 I am using a little raw honey in this recipe if you want to skip it you can.
 I would suggest adding it toward the end though as honey in its natural form is a potent anti-microbial.
 To obtain, the maximum benefits, it’s best to eat it in an unheated (raw) form.

 - 1/3 cup of ground chia seeds (you can add it whole if you prefer)